owlchester/kanka/README.md

 Each entity is split between two tables:

-* The `entity` table which contains some generic information available to all entities (name, id)
+* The `entity` table, which contains some generic information available to all entities (name, id)
 * A table for the specific data of the entity.

 ### Sub content
 Most entities can have n-to-n relations to other entities.

-For example, there are `Relations` that link two entities together, as well as `Attributes` which contains n-to-1 custom data of an entity.
+For example, there are `Relations` that link two entities together, as well as `Attributes` which contain n-to-1 custom data of an entity.

 ## Assets

 Assets can be compiled by following the [Laravel Documentation](https://laravel.com/docs/5.6/mix)

-You'll need to install the various npm packages first.
+You'll need to install the various npm packages first:
 > npm install

-Select2 needs to be forced to 4.0.5 because newer builds (4.0.7) break
+Select2 needs to be forced to 4.0.5 because newer builds (4.0.7) break:

 > npm install select2@4.0.5 --save

-The following will produce assets for development
+The following will produce assets for development:

 > npm run dev

-The following will produce assets for production
+The following will produce assets for production:

 > npm run prod